 COVID relief bill flown to Florida, where Trump went golfing

-Palm Beach, Florida — After tossing a grenade that threatens to blow up a massive COVID relief and government funding bill and force a government shutdown in the midst of a pandemic, President Trump spent his Christmas Eve golfing in Florida.
+Palm Beach, Florida — After tossing a grenade that threatens to blow up a massive COVID relief and government funding bill and force a government shutdown in the midst of a pandemic, President Trump spent the day before Christmas golfing in Florida.
 Failure to agree on the bill could deny checks to millions of Americans on the brink.

 Mr. Trump had no events on his public schedule on the first day of his winter vacation Thursday, but traveled to his Palm Beach golf club, where he was spotted by CNN cameras on the links.
 Reporters were given no details of his schedule for the day, but told that, "As the Holiday season approaches, President Trump will continue to work tirelessly for the American People.
 His schedule includes many meetings and calls."

-Mr. Trump also had no public events on his schedule for Christmas day but the White House press office said again that, "During the Holiday season, President Trump will continue to work tirelessly for the American People.
+Mr. Trump also had no public events on his schedule for Christmas day, but the White House press office said again: "During the Holiday season, President Trump will continue to work tirelessly for the American People.
 His schedule includes many meetings and calls."

+Senate Judiciary chair Lindsey Graham, a staunch ally of Mr. Trump's, tweeted Friday that he had spent time with Mr. Trump on Christmas.
+"I am convinced he is more determined than ever to increase stimulus payments to $2000 per person and challenge Section 230 big tech liability protection."
+Graham called them both "reasonable demands."

-Mr. Trump's trip to Florida came as Washington was still reeling over his surprise, eleventh-hour demand that an end-of-year spending bill that congressional leaders spent months negotiating give most Americans $2,000 COVID relief checks - far more than the $600 members of his own party had agreed to.
-The idea was swiftly rejected by House Republicans during a rare Christmas Eve session, leaving the proposal in limbo.
+Mr. Trump's trip to Florida came as Washington was still reeling over his surprise, eleventh-hour demand that an end-of-year spending bill that congressional leaders spent months negotiating give most Americans $2,000 COVID relief checks — far more than the $600 members of his own party had agreed to.
+The idea was swiftly rejected by House Republicans on Thursday, leaving the proposal in limbo.

-CBS News confirmed Friday that the coronavirus relief/government spending bill was being flown to Florida for the president to sign -- or veto.
+CBS News confirmed that the coronavirus relief and government spending bill was being flown to Florida Thursday evening for the president to sign — or veto — should he choose to do so.

 The bipartisan compromise had been considered a done deal and had won sweeping approval in the House and Senate this week after the White House assured GOP leaders that Mr. Trump supported it.